What is Tendonitis?

 The ending of the word “itis” is defined as inflammation.
 Therefore, tendonitis is inflammation of a tendon, which connects muscles to bones.

 In the shoulder, common areas for tendonitis are in the rotator cuff tendons (supraspinatus, infraspinatus, teres minor, and subscapularis) and bicep tendons.
 Pain can be felt deep in the shoulder or in the front of the shoulder.
 Pain is usually felt as a sharp, catching sensation with certain movements.

 The tendon that connects your quadriceps muscle to the tibia bone (quadriceps tendon above the kneecap and patellar ligament below the kneecap) can become inflamed resulting in a condition also known as jumper’s knee.
 This thick tendon runs over the top of your kneecap and attaches to the tibia bone below.
 This structure can often become inflamed due to abnormal joint movements, poor posture, and weakness of the surrounding musculature.
 This causes strain to the tendon with resulting pain during repetitive movement and especially with squatting or kneeling down.
 Other areas of tendonitis in the knee can occur such as the back, outside or inside of the knee.

 How physical therapy helps tendonitis

-Finally, gentle strengthening exercises and joint coordination exercises help to restore stability to the affected area and prevent re-occurrence of symptoms.
-To discover how we can help your tendonitis, request an evaluation today!
+Finally, gentle strengthening exercises and joint coordination exercises help to restore stability to the affected area and prevent the re-occurrence of symptoms.
+To discover how we can help your tendonitis, request an appointment today!